connectrpc/connect-es/MIGRATING.md

 * The `PartialMessage` type has been mostly replaced by `MessageInitShape`, which extracts the init type from a message descriptor.
 * A message field using [`google.protobuf.Struct`](https://github.com/bufbuild/protobuf-es/blob/main/MANUAL.md#googleprotobufstruct)
-  is now generated as more-convenient `JsonObject`.
+  is now generated as a more-convenient `JsonObject`.
 * `proto2` fields with default values are no longer generated as optional properties.
 * All well-known types and helpers have been moved to an export under `@bufbuild/protobuf/wkt`.
-For example, when converting a `google.protobuf.Timestamp` to an ECMAScript Date object, it is no longer possible via a method.
+For example, when converting a `google.protobuf.Timestamp` to an ECMAScript `Date` object, it is no longer possible via a method and must be done via helpers imported from this path.

 For more information on all Protobuf-ES v2 changes, see the Protobuf-ES [manual](https://github.com/bufbuild/protobuf-es/blob/main/MANUAL.md) as well as the [Protobuf-ES v2 migration guide](https://github.com/bufbuild/protobuf-es/blob/main/MANUAL.md#update-your-code).